 If you would like to prepare for these, you can try our sample tests.

 There will be an opportunity this September to visit Cambridge and obtain advice before applying to the University.
 The Directors of Music at certain Colleges will be available to offer informal advice on the suitability of your voice for their choirs.
 They will hear you sing and provide guidance intended to assist you in selecting an appropriate College to apply to in advance of the 15 October application deadline.
 See Open Days for Vocal Guidance for more information.

 Choral Award Open Day

 The Choral Awards Open Day has already taken place for this year.
-Next year's event will be held in April 2014 (date to be confirmed).
+Next year's event will be held on Saturday 3 May 2014.
 Further details will be announced in due course.